Build a simple task

 and implement the logic:

-As you can see, the generated contract objects can be accessed from your task code.
+As you can see, the generated contract artifacts can be accessed from your task code.

 For now Mimic tasks allows creating three types of intents: